Metis data products

 The purpose of this acquisition is to correct for possible offset variations on the APS pixel-electronic chains during the mission.
 A set of N (N = 8, 16, 32, 64, 128) frames is acquired, with the minimum exposure time (97 ms) and with the MCP intensifier switched off.
 The frames are then averaged with a pixel-by-pixel arithmetic mean.
 The averaged frame is sent to ground and at the same time stored on-board, in order to be used in the photon-counting acquisition as offset correction matrix.
 The same map is stored in a separate memory slot as a backup.

 This acquisition is common to both channels.
 The detector acquires a given number of frames at a given detector integration time and computes the mean and standard deviation for each sensor pixel.
 For the VL channel, all frames are acquired by keeping the polarization angle at the same fixed value.
 The purpose of this acquisition is to periodically monitor the detector performance.
 The two frames, one with the mean and the other with the standard deviation, are compressed and delivered to ground.
 For this acquisition, no auxiliary computational and monitoring process is active.

 This data product is generated by the CR/SEP correction algorithm.
-It consists in the difference between the corrected and the uncorrected frame, providing information on the location of the pixels affected by CR/SEP hits and the magnitude of the applied correction.
+It consists in a map of the pixels affected by CR/SEP hits that were corrected in the associated primary product.